dboyd42/tryhackme/rooms/burpSuite/README.rst

 *********************
 :Requirements: Burpsuite

-1. If you'll be installing Burp (as it's commonly referred to) from scratch, you'll need to first visit this link: https://portswigger.net/burp/communitydownload)
+1. If you'll be installing Burp (as it's commonly referred to) from scratch, you'll need to first visit this link: `BurpSuite <https://portswigger.net/burp/communitydownload>`_
 ==================================================================================================================================================================
 :Answer: [No answer needed]